bparanj/crystal/computer/power/power-cables.md

 ### Step-by-Step Guide

 1. **Identify the Laptop Model**:
    - Locate the model number on the bottom of the laptop.
-Lenovo laptops typically have a label or sticker that includes the model number and other relevant details.
+Lenovo laptops  have a label or sticker that includes the model number and other relevant details.

 2. **Check the Power Requirements**:
    - Look for the power requirements on the label or in the user manual.
-This information typically includes the voltage (V) and amperage (A) required by the laptop.
+This information  includes the voltage (V) and amperage (A) required by the laptop.

 3. **Match the Power Adapter Specifications**:
    - Ensure that the power adapter you are considering matches the voltage and amperage specifications listed for the laptop.
 Using an adapter with the incorrect specifications can damage the laptop or result in it not charging properly.